Astranag/WebAppHoriseon2.1/README.md

 ## Usage

-To use this web app, you can review the notes in each section.
-For suggestions on what to observe on the updates made to the web app, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
+To observe the new usability of this web app, you can review the updates made to the web app, and open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
 A console panel should open either below or to the side of the webpage in the browser.
-There you will see a list of topics we learned from the prework and a suggestion on which topic to study first (Edit).
+There you will see the updated Web app of Horiseon aimed towards semantics and accessibility of the HTML and CSS codes.

 ## Credits